maxboeck/mxb-jekyll/_posts/connection-aware-components/2018-07-01-connection-aware-components.md

 ### Responding to Changes

-There is also an Event Listener available on the `connection` property that fires whenever a change in the network quality is detected.
-It could be used to dynamically determine a users bandwith:
+There is also an Event Listener available on the `connection` property that fires whenever a change in the network quality is detected:

 ```js
 function onConnectionChange() {